-Our Subject Matter Expert Benoit Chevalier shares his take on corporate innovation and what it takes to make it successful.
+Our Subject-Matter Expert Benoit Chevalier shares his take on corporate innovation and what it takes to make it successful.

 Technology transfer is a fractal phenomenon.
 At all scales of an economic ecosystem, it creates the same problem: how to bridge the trust gap between buyer and seller, which some have often used to call the “valley of death” to emphasize that it was associated with the investment risk to be taken?

-When I was in the technology transfer office of a large French research center, our mission was to find industrial companies interested in patented technologies developed upstream by our scientific teams, based on a mixture of program directions, market trends, researcher affinities and state strategies.
+When I was in the technology transfer office of a large French research centre, our mission was to find industrial companies interested in patented technologies developed upstream by our scientific teams, based on a mixture of program directions, market trends, researcher affinities and state strategies.
 As a result, we often came up with something unexpected for manufacturers, pushed to develop of a minimum viable product (MVP) to reduce the risk to be taken as much as possible.
-No need to say that the successful transfer rate was low for a very high cost on the research center.
+No need to say that the successful transfer rate was low for a very high cost on the research centre.
 A kind of bet taken, where you leave with your tanker truck to cross the valley of death hoping to have a gas station at the other end.
 A journey which was often a one-way trip (putting the whole office in danger) and which discouraged many initiatives.

 Subsequently, I have seen this pattern repeated in different situations, between customers and software companies, between startups and large companies and within a company itself.
-Indeed, I saw a parallel with centralized innovation departments, developing new concepts and then offering them to factories or production centers.
+Indeed, I saw a parallel with centralized innovation departments, developing new concepts and then offering them to factories or production centres.
 And always this phenomenon of reserve in the face of an unexpected object more or less shaking up routines and procedures for an underestimated benefit and a cost that always seems too high at the start.
 The problem was there, a development of linear and unidirectional innovation which maximizes the risk on the decision of the customer, whether it is internal or external to the organization.